kirose/eg-pos-mortem/README.md

 ## MatcherService

-Create Marcher file withr Rawcom and Desc matches Create Validations file with validations results applied on transacions match
+Create Marcher file with Rawcom and Desc matches Create Validations file with validations results applied on transacions match

 ## ReportService